Traveling as a trans person: It's complicated

 Of all the moments of discomfort, harassment or worse that Jules has experienced, though, TSA has won first prize for most frequent offender.

 "I scramble their signals and cause a meltdown," Jules said, referring to the way scanners and pat-downs are often ill-suited to the bodies and sensitivities of passengers who are not cisgender.
 (The term "cisgender" refers to people whose gender identity aligns with the sex assigned to them at birth.)
-One time, at an airport en route from New York City to Rochester, a TSA agent grabbed Jules' chest without warning, mumbling something about how she thought Jules was male but was wrong.
+One time, at an airport en route from New York City to Rochester, a TSA officer grabbed Jules' chest without warning, mumbling something about how she thought Jules was male but was wrong.

-Jules has come to realize that speaking to the TSA agent while going through security causes them to read Jules as female, which, even though it's not how they identify, has helped reduce the number of pat-downs and heightened scrutiny.
+Jules has come to realize that speaking to the TSA officer while going through security causes them to read Jules as female, which, even though it's not how they identify, has helped reduce the number of pat-downs and heightened scrutiny.

 Do your homework: Consider the letter and spirit of non-discrimination laws at your destination.